harsh-at-ikigailabs/mcp-demo/mcp-server/README.md

 # MCP Server

-A Model Context Protocol (MCP) server for managing datasets, flows, dashboards, and charts.
+A Model Context Protocol (MCP) server for managing datasets, flows, dashboards, and charts via the Ikigai platform.

 ## Features